ningbioinfo/FeatureCount2GCT/README.md

                         contains all the samples instead of having one txt file for each sample, specify this option to 0 to turn it off
-  -norm NORM            By default this script will use the e-value
+  -norm NORM            By default this script uses the tpm normalisation from
-                        calculation from limma-voom, if you want to use CPM calculation from edgeR, specify "edger".
-  -prior PRIOR          If you spcify to use the edger normalisation, please
+                        edgeR, another choice could be rpkm by speicify "rpkm" or cpm by specify "cpm" in this option.
+  -prior PRIOR          By default the prior.count set to 1, as it is suggest
-                        specify this option, by default the prior.count set to 0.5, but a large prior.count may be valuable to damp down the variability of small count cpm values.
+                        by the GTEx documentation, but a large prior.count may be valuable to damp down the variability of small count cpm values.
+  -annotation [ANNOTATION]
+                        the anotation file used in your featureCount, we are assuming the gene_id start with a "ENSG", aka ensembl annotation.

 Your ideas are intriguing to me, and I wish to subscribe to your newsletter.
 ```